Brett208/OP2MissionRisingFromTheAshes/Readme.txt

   * SirBomber - For making great tutorials that without I probably wouldn't have been able to learn the SDK.
   * Hooman - For providing technical help, especially for re-creating the Plymouth Starship II colony game.
     This provided a lot of insight on using the SDK.
+Also, for solving the victory conditions/Saving bug.